abdulwaheed76/practices/README.md

 ## prerequisits of PR
 In order to get your code merged in master branch, you need to do the following. **Do not make a PR Pull request without the following first done**.
+#### Create branch
+Create a new branch by first cloning your project git repository, then creating a new branch from master.
+Start coding in it.
 #### Pull from branch and master
-Before pushing code for PR, make sure you have done CPP (commit(in your branch), pull (from your branch and master), push (to your branch))
+Before pushing code for PR, make sure you have done CPP (commit(in your branch), pull (from your branch if others are working on it too.
+If not, then simply from master), push (to your branch))
 #### CI
 We do **contineuous integration (CI)** on github. **Make sure all checks are passed** and its a green tick with your pull request and commits.
 #### linting